« get me outta code hell

 +```

-+Go back to the main directory (containing all the repos) and make an empty folder for the first and subsequent builds:
++Go back to the main directory (containing all the repos) and make a couple of empty folders that will be useful during builds:

 +```